Ultra High Energy Fermions: Possible Consequences

 where $H_{H,L}$ denotes the eigenvalues of $H$, which are under the assumption of CPT symmetry given as is well known, by

 and $|\psi_{H,L}>$ are eigenstates of the form

 with

-Rewriting the time-dependent solution using $H_{H,L} = M_{H,L} - \imath N_{H,L}$ with real $M$ and $N$, we get This represents two Fermions (one perhaps heavier with mass $M_H$, one lighter with mass $M_L$), decaying with (generall different) decay constants $N_{H,L}$.
-The mean mass $M = \frac{1}{2} (M_H + M_L) \, \mbox{and} \, \Delta M = M_H - M_L$.
+(Cf.ref.\cite{widhall}).
+Rewriting the time-dependent solution using $H_{H,L} = M_{H,L} - \frac{\imath}{2} N_{H,L}$ with real $M$ and $N$, we get This represents two Fermions (one perhaps heavier with mass $M_H$, one Lighter with mass $M_L$), decaying with (generall different) decay constants $N_{H,L}$.
+The mean mass $M = \frac{1}{2} (M_H + M_L) \, \mbox{and} \, \Delta M: = M_H - M_L$.
 It has been pointed out \cite{bgsarxiv} that equations like (\ref{VI}), (\ref{VII}) or (\ref{VIII}) applied to neutrinos which are massless suggests one (or more) neutrinos.
 This is brought out more clearly in the above.
-Remarkably there seems to be very recent confirmation of such an extra or sterile neutrino \cite{roe}.\\ In any case this analysis is true for Fermions in general and one would expect handedness and even decomposition at very high energies.
+Remarkably there seems to be very recent confirmation of such an extra or sterile neutrino \cite{roe}.
+Here a particle that is approaching the speed of light, ultimately decays, something which may be relevant for the LHC.
+Theoretically as the velocity of light is approached the particle acquires infinite momentum and energy -- the decay prevents this.
+It would be interesting to investigate if in such a decay, any laws like CP are violated.
+Indeed this seems to be the case for $B$ and $K$ decays.\\ In any case this analysis is true for Fermions in general, one would expect handedness and even decomposition at very high energies.
 One could look at it in the following way.
-The extra term in the new Hamiltonian (\ref{a}), the modified Dirac equation (\ref{b}) and the non Hermitian Hamiltonian (\ref{c}) split the state, much like the introduction of a magnetic field leading to the Zeeman splitting.
+The new Hamiltonian (\ref{a}), the modified Dirac equation (\ref{b}) and the non Hermition Hamiltonian (\ref{c}) split the st ate, much like the introduction of a magnetic field leading to the Zeeman splitting.

 \begin{flushleft} {\bf { {Appendix}}} \end{flushleft} It is interesting that in the theory of Bosons too, we encounter a situation similar to that discussed above, with two states and a non Hermition Hamiltonian.
 That is because in Quantum Mechanics we encounter negative energies, unlike in Classical Physics.
 In the case of the Dirac electron, this lead to the postulation of the Hole theory.
 Let us now start with the Klein-Gordon equation.
 As has been shown in detail by Feshbach and Villars \cite{feshbach}, we can rewrite the K-G equation in the Schrodinger form, invoking a two component wave function, The equation is